Deltares/ra2ce/docs/faq/faq.rst

 You can specify the preferred analysis in the analyses.ini file.
 You can choose any analysis and you can initialize multiple at the same time.
 More information can be found in the :ref:`analysis_module` under 'Initialization file templates'.
-There are also examples in the :ref:`examples` notebooks.
+There are also examples in the :ref:`examples_index` notebooks.

 Direct damage assessment
 ----------------------------